Saffron infused melt-in-the-mouth treats; we use ricotta cheese and four other ingredients to make these Kesar Malai Modak for Ganpati.

 Modak is the preferred recipe for this festival.
 Cone shape treats that are often made with different ingredients; modak is everyone's favorite!

 Over the years I have made many modak recipes.
-From steamed and air fried ones to the ones with chocolate and coconut.
+From steamed modak and air fried modaks to the super delicious chocolate modak and rava modak.

 What is Kesar Malai Modak

 As the name suggests, these modaks are full of kesar i.e. saffron.
 Plus, we use creamy ricotta to make this.
-These Kesar Malai Modak are melt-in-the-mouth, full of saffron and a total delightful treat!
+These Kesar Malai Modak are melt-in-the-mouth and a total delightful treat!

-For those unfamiliar, there is a temple in Mumbai called Siddhivinayak.
+For those unfamiliar, there is a temple in Mumbai; Siddhivinayak.
 This temple houses Ganesha and they hand out some delicious modaks that are bright yellow in color.
 These are super flavorful, sweet and delicious.

 I have enjoyed them since my childhood and I am still a fan.
 These are actually behind making these modaks.
 Flavored with just cardamom and saffron, I like to make these with an ingredient easily available in the US; Ricotta Cheese.

-- These modaks stay well in the refrigerator for a week atleast.
+- These modaks stay well in the refrigerator for a week.

 - As we use molds to shape these, they are stress and mess free.
 If you do not have a mold, shape them with your palms.